Richard Kauffmann

 Richard Kauffmann (1887–1958) was a German-Jewish architect who migrated to Palestine in 1920.
-His architecture was influenced by Ludwig Mies van der Rohe, a proponent of the International Style, and was applied to the local landscape, laying the architectural groundwork for the nascent State of Israel and the White City, as Tel Aviv's International Style architecture became known.
+His architecture was influenced by Ludwig Mies van der Rohe, a proponent of the International Style, and was applied to the local landscape, laying the architectural groundwork for the nascent State of Israel as well as that of several cities including Hadar HaCarmel in Haifa, Nahalal, Afula and the White City, as Tel Aviv's International Style architecture became known.

 Biography

 Early life, World War I, work in Europe

 Richard Kauffmann was born in 1887 in Frankfurt, Germany.
 In 1907, he began to study art at the Städelschule, but transferred to architecture studies in Amsterdam the following year.
 In 1909, he moved to the Technical University of Munich, graduating in 1912.
 In 1914, he opened an office in Frankfurt.

 During the First World War Kauffmann fought on the Eastern Front, where he became aware of the persecutions directed against East European Jews.

-In 1919, Kauffmann met Arthur Ruppin, who invited him to design new Jewish settlements in Palestine as leading physical planner of the Zionist enterprise.
-At that point, Kauffmann was already government town planner in Christiania, now Oslo, the capital of Norway.
+In 1919, Kauffmann met Arthur Ruppin, who invited him to design new Jewish settlements in Palestine as the leading physical planner of the Zionist enterprise.
+At that point, Kauffmann was already a government town planner in Christiania, now Oslo, the capital of Norway.

 Mandate Palestine

-In 1920, he migrated to Eretz Yisrael, at that point a British-controlled territory.
+In 1920, he immigrated to Eretz Yisrael, at that point a British-controlled territory.
 Between 1920 and 1932, Kauffmann was the chief architect of the Palestine Land Development Company (Hachsharat HaYishuv) of the Zionist movement.
 Kauffmann designed and initiated, almost alone, a full architectural master plan for the new rural villages of many kibutzim and moshavim in the northern valleys (Jezreel Valley), most notably Ein Harod, Kfar Yehoshua, Degania Alef, Kfar Yehezkel and Nahalal.